SocialCentivPublic/cheftacular/doc/initial_setup.md

     5. Add the SSH key you created for this new user to your .chef folder

     6. Run `cft create_git_key NAME_OF_DEPLOY_SSH_KEY_FILE OAUTH_TOKEN`

+6. Setting up the chef-repo

+    1. At this point you should be to run `cft knife_upload` (which is a simple wrapper around the knife equivalent).
+This will simply create your cookbooks and recipes on the chef server

+    2. Next you'll need to create the nodes_dir directory in the root of your chef_repo.
+References to how this directory should look can be found [here](https://github.com/SocialCentivPublic/cheftacular/blob/master/examples/nodes_dir)

+        1. You will need to create a json template file or a json exact match file for each node you want to match to a set of roles

+        2. For example, mynode.json would match nodes named mynode01, mynode02, mynode03, etc (along with a node named mynode) but *NOT* mynode01p.json

+        3. As another example a file named dbmaster.json could be used to directly refer to a node called dbmaster

+        4. It is important that the directory and the chef_environment of the node match

+        5. *It is extremely important that none of the files (template or exact match) never match the same node multiple times*

+    3. With the nodes directory in place, you now need to populate the roles you referred to in the node directory, an example of a node file can be found [here](https://github.com/SocialCentivPublic/cheftacular/blob/master/examples/role.rb)